arturkulig/immview/readme.md

 ### Domain::subscribe( reaction: (data) => void )
 Registers a function called every time when the Domain's View or Data changes value that it holds.

+### Domain::map( processor: (sourceData: Iterable) => Iterable )
+Creates new View with the Domain instance source as a data source and **processor** as transformer function. **Processor** function will receive Immutable data structure and should be returned Immutable data structure too.